fdmguedes/MeerKatPT/README.md

 - 📫 How to reach me: **guedess.f@gmail.com**

 - ⚡ Fun fact: **I've lived in 4 different countries.
-Visited 21 in total, which is only 9,33% of the entired world.
-I want more.**
+Visited 21 in total, which is only 9,33% countries in the world.
+More to come.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">